-- 1. Written offers and documentation are not required for purchases totaling less than \$500.
-However, good procurement practices must be followed to determine that a fair and reasonable price will be paid, including: - a.
-An approved purchase requisition.
+1. Written offers and documentation are not required for purchases totaling less than \$500.
+However, good procurement practices must be followed to determine that a fair and reasonable price will be paid, including:

 3 Thresholds refer to total procurement value, not to individual items within a single procurement.